DOAM All Set To Preserve KP Heritage Sites - UrduPoint

 DOAM All Set To Preserve KP Heritage Sites

-Directorate of Archeology and Museums,KP (DOAM) is all set to preserve various archeological sites of Khyber Pakhtunkhwa including Takht-i-Bai, Amluk Dara, a buddhist site at Swat Valley and several in other provinces aiming to promote traditional heritage of the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2022 ) :Directorate of Archeology and Museums,KP (DOAM) is all set to preserve various archeological sites of Khyber Pakhtunkhwa including Takht-i-Bai, Amluk Dara, a buddhist site at Swat Valley and several in other provinces aiming to promote traditional heritage of the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Mar, 2022 ) :Directorate of Archeology and Museums,KP (DOAM) is all set to preserve various archeological sites of Khyber Pakhtunkhwa including Takht-i-Bai, Amluk Dara, a Buddhist site at Swat Valley and several in other provinces aiming to promote traditional heritage of the country.

 Talking to APP, official of DOAM Mehmood Raza said,"Archaeological conservation is a profession devoted to the preservation of the archaeological record including large-scale features such as sites, structures, landscapes as well as artifacts".